jeceljr/baby8/examples/bla/bla.md

    X>25:C C{ then part } 1-C{ else part }

-In a similar way, the # only allows access to the innermost loop count in nested loops but it is easy to save outer counts in variables so the inner loops can use them.

-   192 {192-#:Y 320 {320-#:X 'some calculation with X and Y'!(Y*320+X+F) } }

 There is no syntax for comments, but since any characters between 0{ and } will be ignored (except for checking that nested { } pairs are balanced) they can be used as comments though with both a space and run time cost.